joelparkerhenderson/wordbooks/pages/business-analysis/index.md

 # Business analysis

 Business analysis refers to the process of evaluating an organization's operations, procedures, and systems to identify areas for improvement and growth.
-It involves analyzing and synthesizing data to create meaningful insights that can inform business decisions.

-The main goal of business analysis is to bridge the gap between business needs and technology solutions.
-It helps organizations to identify areas of inefficiency and develop strategies to improve business processes, products, and services.
+It synthesizes data to create meaningful insights, to inform business decisions.
+It helps organizations develop strategies to improve business processes, products, and services.

 There are several techniques and methodologies that can be useful: